lucasjosh/soldash/README.md

 ### DEBUG
 If enabled, the web application will be started in Flask's debug mode (allowing access to traceroutes, etc) and caching of the javascript templates will be disabled.

+### DEFAULTCORENAME
+This is the name of your default core in a single-core setup.
+You can set or find out what this is by editing your solr.xml file.